mesesanovidiu/etl_pipeline_airflow_postgres/README.md

 ## Client
 The source data for the processing pipeline is pulled from the following API: https://randomuser.me/ in .json format.
 The .json data will be read by the local python script and validated using a standard JSON schema.
 Afterwards, the data will be written to a .csv file.
 ## Storage
-Postgres is an open source object-relational database system that acts as a database in this project.
+Postgres is an open source object-relational database system that acts as an OLTP database in this project.
 Data from the .csv file is loaded in Postgres using a 'COPY' command.
 ## Orchestration
 Apache Airflow is used to orchestrate this data pipeline.
 --- de aduagat vizualizare cu DAG-ul ---